U-shape Transformer for Underwater Image Enhancement: Introduction

-In this work, we first built a large scale underwater image (LSUI) dataset, which covers more abundant underwater scenes and better visual quality reference images than existing underwater datasets\cite{Liu2020RealWorldUE,Li2019UIEB,Akkaynak2019seathru,li2017watergan}.
-The dataset contains 5004 real-world underwater images, and the corresponding clear images are generated as comparison references.
+In this work, we first built a large scale underwater image (LSUI) dataset, which covers more abundant underwater scenes (water types, lighting conditions and target categories) and better visual quality reference images than existing underwater datasets \cite{Liu2020RealWorldUE,Li2019UIEB,Akkaynak2019seathru,li2017watergan}.
+The dataset contains 4279 real-world underwater images, and the corresponding clear images are generated as comparison references.
+We also provide the semantic segmentation map and medium transmission map for each image.
 Furthermore, with the prior knowledge that the attenuation of different color channels and space areas in underwater images is inconsistent, we designed a channel-wise multi-scale feature fusion transformer (CMSFFT) and a spatial-wise global feature modeling transformer (SGFMT) based on the attention mechanism, and embedded them in our U-shape Transformer which is designed based on \cite{isola2017image}.
-Moreover, a multi-scale gradient flow mechanism\cite{Karnewar2020MSGGAN} is utilized to guarantee the stable training process, whilst a multi-color space loss function is constructed with the RGB, LAB and LCH color space in accordance with the human eye's cognition.
-Fig. \ref{figure:1} shows the result of our UIE method and some comparison UIE methods, and the main contributions of this paper can be summarized as follows: \begin{itemize} \item We reported a novel U-shape Transformer dealing with the UIE task, in which the designed channel-wise and spatial-wise attention mechanism enables to effectively remove color artifacts and casts. \item We designed a novel multi-color space loss function combing the RGB, LCH and LAB color-space features, which further improves the contrast and saturation of output images. \item We released a large-scale underwater dataset containing 5004 image pairs, which facilitates further development of underwater imaging techniques. \end{itemize}
+Moreover, according to the color space selection experiment and \cite{Xiaocong2019,Li2021UnderwaterIE}, we designed a multi-color space loss function including RGB, LAB and LCH color space.
+Fig. \ref{figure:1} shows the result of our UIE method and some comparison UIE methods, and the main contributions of this paper can be summarized as follows: \begin{itemize} \item We reported a novel U-shape Transformer dealing with the UIE task, in which the designed channel-wise and spatial-wise attention mechanism based on transformer enables to effectively remove color artifacts and casts. \item We designed a novel multi-color space loss function combing the RGB, LCH and LAB color-space features, which further improves the contrast and saturation of output images. \item We released a large-scale dataset containing 4279 real underwater images and the corresponding high-quality reference images, semantic segmentation maps, and medium transmission maps, which facilitates further development of UIE techniques. \end{itemize}